uni-notes/uni-notes/docs/CS_Electives/Machine_Learning/01_Intro.md

 ## Machine Learning

-Subfield of pattern recognition and computational learning theory in artificial intelligence.
+Field of study that enables computers to learn without being explicitly programmed; machine learns how to perform task $T$ from experience $E$ with performance measure $P$.

+Machine learning is necessary when it is not possible for us to make rules, ie, easier for the machine to learn the rules on its own

 ![img](./../assets/overview_ai_ml_dl_ds.svg)

-> Field of study that gives the computer the ability to learn without being explicitly programmed
->
-> ~ Arthur Samuel

-> Computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks T, as measured by P, improves with experience E.
->
-> ~ Tom Mitchell

-> Machine Learning is programming computers to optimize a performance criterion using example data or past experience.
->
-> ~ Ethem Alpyadin

 ```mermaid
 flowchart LR